 - 30. In February of the candidate's third year of service, the Provost will ready the file for review.
 File materials will include all annual evaluations and recommendations, plus any supporting materials, since the point of initial hiring.
 It is the responsibility of the candidate to add other pertinent materials, such as a current c.v., copies of all relevant scholarly work (manuscripts, offprints, proposals, etc.), and any other letters, memos, and pieces of evidence deemed important by the candidate.
+It is also the candidate's responsibility, along with the department Chairperson, to ensure that the departmental file approximates as nearly as possible the file in the Provost's office.
+Besides the candidate, the only department member who has access to the file in the Provost's office is the Chair.
+Quantitative summaries of RSEs will be generated by the Registrar and sent to the candidate, the department chair, and the Provost and Dean of the College by July 1 for inclusion in the file.
+For faculty converted to the tenure-track, and with the prior approval of the Provost, some or all pre-conversion RSEs may be excluded from the summaries.
 The candidate can continue to add material to the file through 5 p.m. on October 1, at which point the file will close to all additions except the departmental evaluation(s) (together with the candidate's self-evaluation and c.v.) and, if applicable, the candidate's response to the departmental evaluations(s). - 31.
-By October 1 of the fourth year of service, the faculty member must complete and sign a self-evaluation and c.v. similar to that described in Paragraph 26 above and submit it to the department chairperson.
+By October 1 of the fourth year of service, the faculty member must submit a self-evaulation covering the period since the date of hiring and a current c.v. to the department chairperson.
+The self-evaluation should employ the criteria and standards discussed above and should indicate the faculty member's strengths and weaknesses.
+Any supporting materials deemed appropriate by the faculty member may be appended to the narrative.
+Both the self-evaluation and the c.v. must be signed by the candidate.
 The chairperson must send the candidate's self-evaluation and c.v. together with the department evaluation(s) to the Provost by 5 p.m. on October 22. - 32.
-The departmental evaluation(s), together with the candidate's self-evaluation and c.v., is due in the Office of the Provost by 5 p.m. on October 22.
 The departmental evaluation should follow the guidelines described in Paragraph 27.
+The department's review of the file should begin with the self-evaluation.
+The department is also encouraged to review previous recommendations and evaluations to help it see better what growth has occurred over time, and it is reminded that the greater contract length presumes greater confidence in the candidate's performance and promise.
+The longer contract length and more thorough reviews at this point are intended to serve as a pre-tenure review.
+Candidates unlikely to receive tenure should not be recommended for a pre-tenure appointment.
+A frank appraisal, including discussion of both strengths and weaknesses, is more helpful to the candidate and to the review process than an evaluation that ignores potential problem areas.
+The department evaluation should make a clear positive or negative recommendation that is supported by the evidence in the file.
+The department evaluation(s) is to be read and signed by the candidate who receives a copy at the time of signing.
+The signature on the evaluation(s) indicates simply that the candidate has read the document; signing does not imply agreement.
+The candidate will then have until 5 p.m. on October 29-that is, seven calendar days after the report is due-to read and respond to the departmental evaluation(s).